 "Pahk Street.
-Change heah fa' dah Red Line.
-Dorrs onna left."note
+Change heah fa' dah Green Line.
+Dorrs on both sides."note

 The Massachusetts Bay Transportation Authority (the metonym "The T" can describe either this organization in general, or refer specifically to the subway system it runs) is the public transit operator for the city of Boston and environs.
 It consists of a subway/streetcar/trackless trolley system, a network of buses, the T Commuter Rail (which shares large amounts of trackage and station space with Amtrak), and a harbor ferry service.
 Like many American subway services, it was created out of a mishmash of privately owned streetcar and elevated train lines in the late 19th and early 20th Centuries.
 One of these, the Park Street-Ashmont Line, began service in 1897, giving the T the title of "oldest subway in America."
 The T is the fourth-busiest subway in the United States, moving just short of 600,000 subway riders and a total of 1.3 million fares across all modes daily.